banerjta/e_signature_pad_solution/README.md

 # e_signature_pad_solution
- demo app and code for developing a solution for esignature in chrome os E-signature pad support - topaz
+ demo app and code for developing a solution for esignature in chrome os E-signature pad support - topaz, scriptel
 # Features
 The demo app provided with this repository allows web-based apps/pages to interact with topaz e-signature devices:
 Events for connected / disconnected devices

-Events for button presses / slider movements
-Events for motion events (pickedup and layed down) Commands to set LED states (predefined states or individual LED settings) Demo website
+Demo website
-You can test out the capabilities with a supported device using this demo website.
+You can test out the capabilities with a supported device using this demo website.- https://nabeelkhu.github.io/signature/
 TODO: host latest release and link here
 # Supported devices
 # E-signature pads